Czechs, Slovaks and the Jews, 1938–48

 Czechs, Slovaks and the Jews, 1938–48: Beyond Idealisation and Condemnation (2013) is a book by the Czech historian Jan Láníček which addresses relations between Czechs, Slovaks, and Jews from the Munich Agreement to the 1948 Czechoslovak coup d'état which installed a Communist government.
-The book focuses especially on the Czechoslovak government-in-exile and its attitudes and actions with regards to the Jews who had been trapped in Czechoslovakia during the Nazi occupation.
+The book focuses especially on the Czechoslovak government-in-exile and its attitudes and actions with regard to the Jews who had been trapped in Czechoslovakia during the Nazi occupation.